 \section{Reinforcement Learning Framework}

-In this section, we introduce an adaptive reinforcement learning framework for HCSPO problem (ARL-HCSPO) designed to optimize the placement of charging stations and configurations of fixed chargers with operation of Mobile chargers scheduling.
-This framework integrates the predictive model from Section \ref{sec: demand prediction} and uses the utility function described in Section \ref{sec: utility model} to construct a reward function, guiding decision-making in a dynamic environment.
+We propose an adaptive reinforcement learning framework (\textsc{ARL-HCSPO}) to jointly optimize station placement, fixed charger setup, and mobile charger scheduling, using demand prediction (Section~\ref{sec: demand prediction}) and utility modeling (Section~\ref{sec: utility model}) to shape the reward in dynamic environments.